-The Angeles College Library and Learning Resource Center strives to provide an organized universe of knowledge to the college community…for students, faculty, and the administration.
-The library strives to provide information literacy skills which are essential to healthcare professionals in their development of independent lifelong learning.
-An information-literate person has the ability to be a knowledgeable, active participant in the workforce, the community and the democratic society in which we live.
+The Angeles College Library and Learning Resource Center strives to provide a place for the college community to learn and share knowledge together.
+The library strives to provide information literacy skills which are essential to healthcare professionals in their development of lifelong learning.
+An information-literate person has the ability to be a knowledgeable, active participant in the workforce and the community.

 Library INFO (LA & CI)

-The Los Angeles and City of Industry campuses have their own on site library holdings for local patrons to access books and periodicals related to the programs offered at each campus location.
+The Los Angeles and City of Industry campuses have their own on-site library holdings for local patrons to access books and periodicals related to the programs offered at each campus location.
 The library is a centrally located resource for all students and faculty and is accessible during classroom hours.
-Located adjacent to the classrooms and computer lab, the library features a collection of books and periodicals and provides a quiet reading area for students and faculty to conduct research and classroom reading assignments.
+Located adjacent to the classrooms and inside the computer lab, the Los Angeles campus library features a collection of books and periodicals to conduct research and classroom reading assignments.

-Our Computer Lab serves as a student group-study area as well as a workspace for library research instruction conducted by the Angeles College Librarian.
-The Computer Lab currently features Dell Desktop stations installed with Windows OS and MS Office 2007 and current browsers for online access.
-All stations feature Comprehensive Review software for Medical Assistants, Nurse Assistants, Phlebotomy Technician, and Vocational Nursing Students.
+Each Computer Lab serves as a student group-study area as well as a workspace for library research instruction conducted by the Angeles College Librarian.
+The Computer Lab currently features Dell Desktop stations installed with Windows OS and MS Office and current browsers for online access.
+All stations feature Comprehensive Review software for Medical Assistants, Nurse Assistants, Vocational Nursing students, RN-to-BSN, and Prelicensure Nursing students.